bokulich-lab/q2-ena-uploader/README.md

   <img src="img/workflow.png" alt="Submission workflow" width="700"/>
 </p>

-The submission process using _q2-ena-uploader_ consists of several steps:
+The submission process using the _q2-ena-uploader_ consists of several steps:

 0. Create an [ENA account](https://www.ebi.ac.uk/ena/submit/webin/login) and obtain credentials - this should be done 24h before the actual submission.
 1. Import metadata into QIIME artifacts.